 The basis period reform rules may result in additional transition profits being spread over five tax years.
 Consequently, these additional profits may impact student loan repayments and applications for student finance.
+What does it mean for me?

 Affected taxpayers will need to understand the impact of basis period reform on their student loan repayments and/or their household's student finance applications and consider potential planning opportunities by accelerating the spreading of transition profits.
+What can I take away?

 It is important to consider any interactions with student loan repayments and student finance applications when looking at the impact of basis period reform on a client's tax position.

-Calculating transition year profits

-- For 2023/24, profits will be comprised of: Standard profits + (transition profits less overlap relief) - Standard profits are based on the 12 month accounting period which ends in 2023/24. - The transition profits are those from the end of the standard profits period to 5 April 2024.

-• Overlap relief is deducted from the transition profits.
+Calculating transition year profits For 2023/24, profits will be comprised of: Standard profits + (transition profits less overlap relief) - Standard profits are based on the 12 month accounting period which ends in 2023/24. - The transition profits are those from the end of the standard profits period to 5 April 2024.
+TAXADVISER February 2024 27 Overlap relief is deducted from the transition profits.